rethinkdb/horizon-docs/api/collection.md

 * `changefeedFunction(result)`: a callback that receives a changefeed result document
 * `errorFunction(error)`: a callback that receives error information if an error occurs

-Read the documentation for `watch` for more details on returned changefeed documents.
+Read the documentation for `watch` for more details on returned changefeed dowcuments.

 # Collection.watch() {#watch}